mariolinguito/codingadventures/content/blog/who-said-that-a-web-developer-cannot-build-a-jenkins-architect/index.md

 ![My Jenkins project configuration](screenshot-2021-11-22-at-15-05-08-drupal9-config-jenkins-.png "My Jenkins project configuration")

-Firstly, in the action to do for the job I put my script for Drupal deployment, it is pretty simple.
+As you can see, there are a lot of things (including variables that I can use into my script and credentials that I can use to connect Jenkins and Github), and in particular, in the action to do for the job I put my script for Drupal deployment.

+It is pretty simple.

 ```shell
 #!/bin/bash